wekonu/wekonu/README.md

 I cast spells --or swears, depends on the circumstances-- to computers. :sparkles:
 Basically I'm a programmer.
 Officially I'm a game developer. :video_game:
-Want to know my work or want to see how I ruin your project, just reach me via linktree above. :wink:
+Want to know my work or interested to let me lend a hand on your project, just reach me via linktree above. :wink:
 ##

 ## :chart_with_upwards_trend: GitHub Stats